DKelaskar/kelaskardivya/writings/fifthpost.md

 # Problem Solving Ability

 Problem-solving isn’t just about addressing negative situations – it’s about exploiting opportunities.
 Problem-solving skills help people understand their environment.
+Also, the satisfaction of solving a problem is a feeling that can’t be expressed through words.

 ![Alt Text](https://media.giphy.com/media/5z0cCCGooBQUtejM4v/giphy.gif)